Tamilnadu, Kerala, Karnataka, Goa,Maharashtra Tour | 41 Days and 40 Nights

 Day 5: Travel to Thanjavur en route visit Chidambaram, Gaigaikundacholapuram, Darasuram

-Visit Gangaikondacholapuram, Darasuram, and Chidambaram along the way.
+Visit Chidambaram Gangaikondacholapuram and Darasuram along the way.

 In the center of Chidambaram, a town known for its temples sits the Hindu shrine, Chidambaram Temple.
 One of the most well-known depictions of Lord Shiva performing his sacred dance (the “nadanta”) is the Nataraja, the “Cosmic Dancer,” whose spectacular gopurams, themselves are examples of Dravidian architecture, provide access to the sanctuary.
 The town of the Chola who brought Ganga (water from Ganga) or who vanquished (the rulers near) Ganga” is what Gangaikondacholapuram implies.